Multiplex (company)

 Multiplex is an international construction contractor founded in Australia and currently headquartered in London, England.
 Operating in Australia, Canada, Europe and the Middle East, the company specializes in high-rise buildings, studio, high-end residential, mixed-use, education, health and civil infrastructure developments.
+The business is being acquired by Japanese contractor Obayashi Corporation in a deal expected to complete in late 2026.

 History

 Brookfield Place (Perth) is the second tallest building in Western Australia.